-- When you’re having personal times of prayer, pause and ask God if He has something to show you or speak to you about the person or situation that you are praying for.
+- When you’re having personal times of prayer, pause.
+Ask God if He has something to show you or speak to you about the person or situation that you are praying for.

-- Record your prophetic insights and experiences so that later on when confirmation or fulfilment takes place they will be a ‘marker’ of your growth
+- Record your prophetic insights and experiences.
+This way, later on when confirmation or fulfillment takes place, they will be a ‘marker’ of your growth

 - Reading good books about prophetic ministry can help you learn about your gift.
 Some good ones I have read are: ‘The Voice of God: How God Speaks Personally and Corporately to His Children Today’ by Cindy Jacobs, and ‘The Beginner’s Guide to the Gift of Prophecy’ by Jack Deere.